Want to know the secret about great teams and happy workplaces?

 Now we’re talking!

-If you want a happy workplace, you need to get your employees talking to each other.
+If you want happy workplaces, you need to get your employees talking to each other.
 Once they are talking, they will be much more likely to collaborate on projects and thus increase productivity.
 The more they talk to each other, the better they will work together.

-Here are a few simple ideas to help you get your team collaborating and happier:
+Here are a few simple ideas to help you get your team collaborating to create happy workplaces.

 1. Play music